tangrams/cartography-docs/styles.md

 ## SDK Default

 Design your own map but bring in Mapzen's UX and UI elements for search results and turn-by-turn navigation.
+Uses Bubble Wrap icons, but others can be imported using Mapzen Icon Library theme imports.

 Current **MAJOR** versioned release (includes any minor and patch updates):